Links and documents

 Description of Historic Place

-The Memorial Chapel is a Classified Federal Heritage Building because of its historical associations, and its architectural and environmental values.
+The Commemorative Church is a Classified Federal Heritage Building because of its historical associations, and its architectural and environmental values.

-The Memorial Chapel Grand-Pre is one of the best examples of a structure built to present and commemorate the Acadian expulsion as popularized in the poem of Evangeline by Henry Wordsworth Longfellow.
-The Grand-Pre site is commonly accepted as the location where the Acadians were held before the deportation.
-The site is also associated with the historian John Frederic Herbin, who formed the Grand-Pre Preservation-Restoration and Acadian-Longfellow Memorial Movement, with the aim of purchasing the present site and developing it as an Acadian memorial.
+The Commemorative Church in Grand-Pré is one of the best examples of a structure built to present and commemorate the Acadian expulsion as popularized in the poem of Evangeline by Henry Wordsworth Longfellow.
+The Grand-Pré site is commonly accepted as the location where the Acadians were held before the deportation.
+The site is also associated with the historian John Frederic Herbin, who formed the Grand-Pré Preservation-Restoration and Acadian-Longfellow Memorial Movement, with the aim of purchasing the present site and developing it as an Acadian memorial.

-The Memorial Chapel is a very good example of a structure built in the traditional Quebec manner.
+The Commemorative Church is a very good example of a structure built in the traditional Quebec manner.
 Its value lies in its emulated eighteenth century French Regime design, and in its French vernacular architectural influence, as exemplified by the flared eaves.
 Its value also lies in the very good quality of its materials and craftsmanship.

-The Memorial Chapel is the dominant structure in Grand-Pre National Historic Park and establishes the historic character of the area.
+The Commemorative Church is the dominant structure in Grand-Pré National Historic Park and establishes the historic character of the area.
 It is a familiar and symbolic landmark to both residents and visiting tourists.

-The character-defining elements of the Memorial Chapel should be respected.
+The character-defining elements of the Commemorative Church should be respected.

 Its early settlement inspired design and good quality materials and craftsmanship as evidenced in: